-i NOTE: The images in this document may differ from your computer depending on the configuration you ordered.
+(i) NOTE: The images in this document may differ from your computer depending on the configuration you ordered.

 - 1. Save and close all open files and exit all open applications. - 2.
 Shut down your computer.
-Click Start > U Power > Shut down. - NOTE: If you are using a different operating system, see the documentation of your operating system for shut-down instructions. - 3.
-Disconnect your computer and all attached devices from their electrical outlets. - 4.
-Disconnect all attached network devices and peripherals, such as keyboard, mouse, and monitor from your computer. - CAUTION: To disconnect a network cable, first unplug the cable from your computer and then unplug the cable from the network device. - 5.
-Remove any media card and optical disc from your computer, if applicable.
+Click Start > (1) Power > Shut down.

+NOTE: If you are using a different operating system, see the documentation of your operating system for shut-down instructions.

+- 3. Disconnect your computer and all attached devices from their electrical outlets. - 4.
+Disconnect all attached network devices and peripherals, such as keyboard, mouse, and monitor from your computer.

+5. Remove any media card and optical disc from your computer, if applicable.